Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 A grant to fund support for isolated people with intellectual disabilities to make their own decisions by matching them with an appropriately trained volunteer.

-A grant to fund an online game teaching primary and secondary students about the concept of human rights.
+A grant to fund an online game teaching primary students about the concept of human rights.

 An online guide for public interest and community law sector careers for Victorian lawyers and law students.